slatedocs/slate/source/index.html.md

 The account on the right has the following assets:

-- MOBI: Asset issued by [Mobius network](https://mobius.network/)
 - EURT: Asset issued by [Tempo](http://tempo.eu.com/) a remittances company.
-- ETH: This asset represents Ether, you send real `ETH` to [http://papaya.io/](http://papaya.io/) and they credit you with their `ETH` asset in your Stellar account.
+- ETH: This asset represents Ether, you send real `ETH` to [http://papaya.io/](http://papaya.io/) and they credit your Stellar account with their `ETH`.
 - USD: Asset representing `Dollars`, issued by [Stronghold](https://stronghold.co/).
 - native: Native asset of the network, it represents `Lumens`.